 On 5 September 1870 the beer house was officially opened and from the first moment on it was crowded every night.
 In this beer house only beer brewed in the brewery 'De Hooiberg' was served, which had an excellent quality.
 A location as large as Die Port van Cleve was a new understanding in Amsterdam.

 The beer house was well visited.
-The good name of 'De Poort', spread quickly through Holland.
+The good name of 'De Poort', spread quickly

 All over the country beer- and coffeehouses were opened copying the name 'Die Port van Cleve'.
 In August 1872 the Hulscher brothers announced in an advertisement that other companies with this name had nothing to do with their product in Amsterdam.
 They believed the success of Die Port van Cleve was carrying a bad product that way.

 At the same time another point was proven.
-Not only locals loved to visit 'De Poort', but it was also very appealing to all visitors of Amsterdam.
+Not only locals loved to visit 'De Poort', but it was also very appealing to all visitors to Amsterdam.
 Even provincials felt very comfortable and spread the word throughout the country, as a place of interest in the capital city.
 'Die Port van Cleve' received great recognition, without real organized advertisement.
-On special occasions they got attention by organizing extraordinary activities.
+On special occasions, they got attention by organizing extraordinary activities.